 - The Jack Russell Terrier is named after an Oxford student, Jack Russell, who developed the breed.

 - The Jack Russell Terrier is a very capable and charismatic show dog.

 Although the Cojack is a crossbreed, it usually sticks to one main blueprint and showcases similar physical appearances across the board.

-The breed has a short, dense, wiry coat which can come in the colors brown, black, white, red and pied.
+The breed has a short, dense, wiry coat that can come in the colors brown, black, white, red and pied.
 The pattern can be either patch of color similar to the Jack Russell or the saddle shape and white forehead marking on the forehead like the Corgi.

 How Big is a Full-Grown Cojack?

 Compact in size and slotted as a medium dog breed, a Cojack can reach a height of 10 to 13 inches when fully grown.